 "Who says miracles don't happen?" writes Brian Rudman in the NZ Herald, "Twenty-one years after the Aotea Centre was opened, the ASB Theatre has finally been transformed into the fine-sounding performance space we were promised all those years ago."

 "Last Thursday, I turned up to the opening night of New Zealand Opera's Rigoletto, expecting once again to hear the singers and orchestra struggling to fill the dull, unresponsive hall with sound.

 But from the opening rumbles of the orchestra, it was obvious that something magical had happened during the interior upgrading over the summer."

 Read the full article here.

 The key acoustical deficiencies of the hall have historically been a lack of reverberance and a lack of early reflections.
-The reverberance has been improved by reducing the high frequency absorption through the removal of carpet, the replacement of the seats with hard backed seats and a partially complete Meyer Constelattion system to supplement the reverberation.
-Early reflections have been added by large timber reflectors on the side walls and ceiling which feed the upper balconies.
+The reverberance has been improved by reducing the high-frequency absorption through the removal of carpet, the replacement of the seats with hard-backed seats and a partially complete Meyer Constellation system to supplement the reverberation.
+Early reflections have been added by large timber reflectors on the sidewalls and ceiling which feed the upper balconies.
 Further reflectors to feed the stalls, will be added during phase 2 to be completed in the next summer break.

 Prior to the refurbishment the auditorium was well-suited to amplified shows but lacked reverberance, loudness and envelopment for symphony.
 The background noise from mechanical services was also higher than desirable.